soderlind/virtual-media-folders/readme.txt

 Virtual Media Folders works entirely within the WordPress admin.
 It doesn't affect your front-end theme.

 == Changelog ==

+= 1.1.7 =
+* Added: Auto-jump to target folder when moving the last file(s) from a folder

 = 1.1.6 =
 * Added: New bulk move AJAX endpoint for efficient bulk operations